-Transmission line effects often represent the problem of data communication networks.
+Transmission line effects often present problems for data communication networks.
 These problems include reflections and signal attenuation.

-To eliminate the presence of reflections at the end of the cable, the cable must be terminated at both ends with a resistor across the line adequate to its characteristic impedance.
-Both ends must be terminated since the direction of propagation is bidirectional.
-In case of RS485 twisted pair cable, this termination is typically 120 $\Omega$ .
+To eliminate the presence of reflections of signal from the end of the cable, the cable must be terminated at both ends with a resistor across the line adequate to its characteristic impedance.
+Both ends must be terminated since the propagation is bidirectional.
+In case of an RS485 twisted pair cable, this termination is typically $120~\Omega$ .

-4.3 Setting Module Address in RS485 Modbus Network
+Setting Module Address in RS485 Modbus Network

-The following table shows how to set DIP switch to determine the address of the module.
+The following table shows how to set switch to determine the address of the module.
 The module address is set with the switches in the range of 0 to 31.
-Addresses from 32 to 255 can be set via RS485 or USB and using dedicated software tool.
+Addresses from 32 to 255 can be set via RS485 or USB.